Poetry on Tiptoes

 We move with phrases: tiptoeing quietly together/we/travel/forward/carrying words/moving and unspoken/is it poetry/ ?/ *crickets/cheer silently/

-Collaborators Bio:
+Collaborators Bio

 Shared learning experiences, studio spaces and overlapping interests have led Jessica and Sophie to Collabor-Active endeavours.
 Over the past few years, they have been interpreting public art spaces, leading pedagogical explorations with volunteers, and inter-being/acting during multilingual walks and parades.
 They are joined in this project with Maria Jose Yax Fraser, who volunteers with the Immigrant Migrant Women’s Association of Halifax (IMWAH) and Wonder’neath Open Studio participants.